ysliu723/CS5001-Final-Expenses-Audit/README.md

 ---

+## Futere work

+*   Move the system to a relational database like SQLite

+---

 ## Thinking

-*
-"AI can recite the definition of Benford's Law, but it didn't decide to apply it to this specific audit scenario—I did."
+AI can recite the definition of Benford's Law, but it didn't decide to apply it to this specific audit scenario—I did.

-"AI can write a file-save function, but it doesn't understand the panic and professional liability of losing client data—I do."
+AI can write a file-save function, but it doesn't understand the panic and professional liability of losing client data—I do.

-"So, my takeaway is this: Use AI to move faster, but never use it to replace your professional judgment."
+So, my takeaway is this: Use AI to move faster, but never use it to replace your professional judgment.

-"Be the Architect who designs the system; let AI be the Builder who lays the bricks.
-That is how we should use AI."
+Be the Architect who designs the system; let AI be the Builder who lays the bricks.
+That is how we should use AI.

 ---